Systems vs. Software – Where, What & How

 - HOW do you prepare for a meeting with a potential client?

 - WHAT do you do with the information once you’ve discussed the scope of work?

 - HOW do you plan internally for each project?

 - HOW do you communicate with the customer throughout?

 I think you get the idea, and the list goes on from that very first marketing piece that caught their attention to the successful completion of the job.
 Which leads me back to what started it all… the Customer Experience Circle.
 I’m thrilled to announce that my comprehensive course is now available, in which I’ll “walk” you around the circle and assist you in setting up systems for each “stop” along the way.
-You can learn more here and sign up for my launch party for a sneak peek at everything that’s included.
+You can learn more here.